 There are many important things to remember when following the steps above.
 Remember the following five tips when going through the certification of residency process:

 - The request is often for only one tax year, so you will probably be making the request each year.

 - Many foreign countries want the original certification (most nations will not accept copies, be safe and use the original).
-Also, be aware that you will be incurring fees for each time you submit a Form 8802.
+Also, be aware that you will incur fees for each time you submit a Form 8802.
 Because of this, we recommend the following:

-- You can and should submit the request for multiple countries all on the same Form 8802.
+- Submit the request for multiple countries all on the same Form 8802.

-- You should request multiple copies of each document needed, all on the same Form 8802.
+- Request multiple copies of each document needed, all on the same Form 8802.

-- You will NOT be charged a higher fee to request the multiple copies if it is done all on one form.
-However, if you need to submit the form multiple times to request additional copies, you WILL be charged for each subsequent submission.
+- They will NOT charge a higher fee to request the multiple copies if you request them all on one form.
+However, if you need to submit the form multiple times to request additional copies, they WILL charge you for each subsequent submission.

 - In general, we recommend requesting a few extra for any documents needs.
 For example, if you think you will only need two copies of the form, request four, just to be safe.
 Your tax preparer should ask you how many you need and for which countries you need them.

 - In most cases, you need to have a prior tax return filed for the IRS on which to base their certification.